PlatosTwin/LawSchoolData/docs/index.markdown

 {% include poolscatter.html %}
 <div style="margin: 0px 100px 18px 100px; font-family: calibri; text-align: justify">

-  <i>Note</i>: Percentages calculated by dividing the total number of applicants and admits, as determined by the
+  <i>Note</i>: Percentages calculated by dividing the total number of applicants and admits from LawSchoolData.org by
-    2020 acceptance rate and yield as reported by the ABA and made available in convenient format by
+    the total number of applicants and admits as determined by the 2020 acceptance rate and yield, as reported by the ABA and made available in convenient format by
     <a href="https://7sage.com/top-law-school-admissions/" target="_blank">7Sage</a>.
 An
     applicant counts as having used LawSchoolData.org to report their applying to or hearing from a given school if they entered at minimum the date they sent their application, their LSAT score, and their GPA.
+Note that,

 </div>